tjdfamily/tjdfamily.github.io/index.md

     text: >
       Kind, with a big heart, responsible, honest, and loves being pregnant.
       We want a surrogate who is excited for the journey and wants to share this amazing life changing experience with us!
-      We prefer a close relationship with our surrogate without an agency middlemen playing the "telephone game."
+      We prefer a close relationship with our surrogate in an independent journey.
       <br>
       <br>
-      If you take the journey with us you will not be "surrogate number 123" at an agency you would be part of our family!
+      If you take the journey with us you will not be "surrogate number 123" at an agency you will be part of our family!

       <ul>
-        <li><b>Our Clinic's General Requirements</b><ul><li>Less than 41 years old</li><li>Willing to undergo and pass psychological screening and criminal background check.</li></ul></li>
+        <li><b>General Requirements</b><ul><li>Less than 41 years old</li><li>Willing to undergo and pass psychological screening and criminal background check.</li></ul></li>
         <li><b>Medical Requirements</b><ul><li>Delivered at least one healthy full-term baby.</li><li>No history of pregnancy complications</li><li>No history of surgery on uterus or reproductive system</li><li>Less than 7 deliveries</li><li>No C-Section deliveries</li><li>Delivered within the past 5 years</li><li>BMI less than 34</li>
       </ul>